Graduate Admission FAQs

 Does the graduate program offer funding and/or tuition waivers or reimbursement?

-• While some faculty can offer graduate teaching or research assistantships, the department does not guarantee funding.
+• Although some faculty can offer graduate teaching or research assistantships, the department does not guarantee funding.
 Contact the faculty with whom you would like to work to learn more about funding opportunities they may provide for you

 How long does it typically take to complete the program?